The 8 best hair straighteners for every hair type and styling preference, tested and reviewed by us

 Reasons to avoid

-A hair straightener that also dries hair sounds like it could be one of two things: a hair-frazzling nightmare or a genius hack that'll change your styling game forever.
-Luckily, the Remington Wet 2 Straight Pro Straightener is closer to the latter.
-Run the plates over towel-dried (not soaking) hair and it'll gently evaporate excess water and release steam through its unique venting system, leaving strands dry and silky smooth in far less time than doing the two separately.
-In practice, this all works pretty well.
-However, we found the process wasn’t a speedy one as you have to style section by section.
-For this reason, it might not be practical for very thick or curly hair types, but it certainly saved our fine, mid-length-haired tester some precious time.
-It also didn't have any of the worrying "sizzle" or toasting hair smell we half expected initially.
+Although this category has grown a lot over the past five years, to many a hair straightener that also dries your hair still sounds like it could be a time-saving great or hair-frazzling nightmare.
+Fortunately, the Remington Wet 2 Straight Pro Straightener is the former.
+Run the plates over towel-dried (not soaking) hair and it'll gently remove the water and release steam through its unique venting system, leaving strands dry and silky smooth in a lot less time than drying and styling separately.
+In practice, this all works pretty well, though you do have to dry section by section.
+This will take longer for those with very thick or curly hair types – though so does straightening anyway – but it noticeably saved our mid-length-fine-haired tester precious time, with none of the concerning "sizzle" or toasted hair smell we half expected.

-As well as combining two functions, the Wet 2 Straight aims to care for the condition of your hair with auto sensors that adjust the plate temperature with each pass.
+As well the combined functions, the Wet 2 Straight aims to preserve hair's condition with auto sensors that adjust plate temperature with each pass.
 This allowed us to style at a lower heat while drying before gently ramping things up as we finished our style.
 There’s also the option of using it in dry mode – essentially your usual hair straightening experience on dry hair.
-Of the 10 temperature settings available, the hottest is 230°C, which it can reach in 15 seconds.
-It also automatically shuts off after 60 minutes, which is always reassuring.
-Titanium and ceramic plates offer even heat, seamless smoothing without snags and reduced heat damage longer-term.
+Of the 10 temperature settings available, it can reach the hottest, 230°C, in 15 seconds, and automatically shuts off after 60 minutes, which is always reassuring to have in the back of your mind to counter the fear you've forgotten to switch it off.
+Titanium and ceramic plates offer even heat, seamless smoothing without snags and reduced heat damage over time.

 The best hair straightener for damaged hair